HaoNingWu/Regularized-Least-Squares-Approximation-using-Orthogona-Polynomials/README.md

 2) checkbary2.m: this code illustrates that it is the same numerically between l2 minimizer by closed-form solution and l2-regularized barycentric form
 3) sparsity.m: this code shows the sparsity of l1-regularized solution

+If you are puzzling about running these codes, you may feel free to contact with me.
 Contact information:
 Hao-Ning Wu
-Department of Mathematics, Jinan University
+~~Department of Mathematics, Jinan University ~~ ~~Guangzhou, China~~
-Guangzhou, China
-haoning.wu@outlook.com, hwu@stu2015.jnu.edu.cn
+I will join HKU as a PhD student this autumn, the above affiliation is unavailable. (updated July 4, 2019) haoning.wu@outlook.com, hwu@stu2015.jnu.edu.cn